 General Project Description

 The Clemson Bobcat & Rodenticide Study is a collaborative research effort aimed at understanding the connection between human development, rodenticide use, and bobcat populations in the Southeastern US.
-This study spans two barrier islands along the South Carolina coast and is one of the few attempts to document and understand the prevalence of second-generation anticoagulant rodenticides (SGAs) in the Southeast, and the first of its kind in South Carolina.
-Further, this research aims to highlight the effect of SGAs on bobcat movement, habitat use, and prey preference, making it the first of its kind nationwide.
+This study spans two barrier islands along the South Carolina coast and is one of the few attempts to document and understand the prevalence of anticoagulant rodenticides (ARs) in the Southeast, and the first of its kind in South Carolina.
+Further, this research aims to highlight the population-level effects of ARs on bobcat movement, survival, and prey preference.

-The study is housed within the Jachowski Lab at Clemson University and headed by PhD student Meghan Keating.
-This research is a collaborative effort between Clemson University, the Town of Kiawah Island, the Kiawah Conservancy, the Yawkey Foundation, and the South Carolina Department of Natural Resources.
+The study is housed within the Jachowski Lab at Clemson University and led by PhD candidate Meghan Keating.
+This project is a collaborative effort between Clemson University, the Town of Kiawah Island, the Kiawah Conservancy, the Kiawah Island Community Association, the Yawkey Foundation, and the South Carolina Department of Natural Resources.

-The study is housed within the Jachowski Lab at Clemson University and headed by PhD student Meghan Keating.
-This research is a collaborative effort between Clemson University, the Town of Kiawah Island, the Kiawah Conservancy, the Yawkey Foundation, and the South Carolina Department of Natural Resources.
+The study is housed within the Jachowski Lab at Clemson University and led by PhD candidate Meghan Keating.
+This project is a collaborative effort between Clemson University, the Town of Kiawah Island, the Kiawah Conservancy, the Kiawah Island Community Association, the Yawkey Foundation, and the South Carolina Department of Natural Resources.

-SGAs are a category of pesticide used to control rodents in residential and commercial settings.
-This type of rodenticide functions by blocking vitamin K production, therefore preventing blood clotting, which interferes with organ function and leads to eventual death.
-Unlike other rodenticides, SGAs have a high risk of non-target exposure, or poisoning animals other than rodents.
-Because death is not immediate, target rodents can be preyed upon by animals such as bobcats, who then experience similar effects of the rodenticide.
+ARs are a pesticide used to control commensal rodents in residential, commercial, and agricultural settings.
+ARs effectively blocking vitamin K recycling, an important component of blood clotting, and ultimately kill rodents through severe blood loss and organ failure.
+ARs were developed over several decades, and are classified as either first-generation (warfarins) or second-generation (superwarfarins) compounds.
+Second-generation ARs are more potent than their first-generation predecessors and have a higher risk of non-target exposure, or poisoning animals other than rodents.
+This most often occurs through the ingestion of poisoned prey.
+Death by ARs is not immediate, so target rodents can be preyed upon by animals such as bobcats, who then experience similar effects, but often less acutely lethal, effects of the rodenticide.

-Non-target exposure of SGAs is not a novel finding, however acute poisoning is rarely seen.
-Rather, exposed animals are often susceptible to other ailments such as mange, lethargy, and internal hemorrhaging.
-The findings on Kiawah Island represent one of few examples of acute poisoning by SGAs, catalyzing further efforts to understanding the relationship between SGA prevalence and bobcat ecology.
+Non-target exposure to ARs has been documented globally, however documentation of acute poisoning is rare compared to other ill-effects.
+Typically, exposed animals experience decreased body condition through sub-lethal internal hemmorhaging and are susceptible to other ailments such as mange.
+The findings on Kiawah Island are an example of acute poisoning by ARs, catalyzing further efforts to understanding the relationship between AR prevalence and bobcat ecology.

-Non-target exposure of SGAs is not a novel finding, however acute poisoning is rarely seen.
-Rather, exposed animals are often susceptible to other ailments such as mange, lethargy, and internal hemorrhaging.
-The findings on Kiawah Island represent one of few examples of acute poisoning by SGAs, catalyzing further efforts to understanding the relationship between SGA prevalence and bobcat ecology.
+Non-target exposure to ARs has been documented globally, however documentation of acute poisoning is rare compared to other ill-effects.
+Typically, exposed animals experience decreased body condition through sub-lethal internal hemmorhaging and are susceptible to other ailments such as mange.
+The findings on Kiawah Island are an example of acute poisoning by ARs, catalyzing further efforts to understanding the relationship between AR prevalence and bobcat ecology.

 In the News